arxlang/douki/docs/contributing.md

 ## Running tests locally

-The tests can be executed using the `test` dependencies of `doxs` in the following way:
+The tests can be executed using the `test` dependencies of `douki` in the following way:

 ```bash